felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 partner for help and suggestions when I realized I was out of ideas.
 I searched on YouTube for insight.
 I was at my most vulnerable then, because I was basically admitting that I needed help.
-I had overcome the learning anxiety on the topic of learning itself.
+I had overcome my learning anxiety on the topic of learning itself.

 It might not look like much, just asking someone or a search engine for help, but this is huge!
 It requires tremendous courage to try new